 Invite all suppliers

-“Our colleagues from CM El works with us on a full time basis.
-Their work is not only related to maintenance, they also help other parts of the plant with electrical installations etc. Thanks to the access to MaintMaster they can plan their own time as everything is entered into the maintenance system.
-And they can also report directly in the system which saves time for us all.”
+– Our colleagues from CM El work with us on a full-time basis.
+Their work is not just related to maintenance, they also help other areas of the plant with electrical installations etc. Thanks to their access to MaintMaster, they can plan their own time, because everything is entered into the maintenance system.
+And they can also report directly in the system, which saves time for us all.

-Focus on structured spareparts management
+Focus on structured spare parts management

-“When I started working here, we didn’t have any documentation regarding spare parts.
-We didn’t know what we had in stock, nor the parts with highest consumption.
-The initial step was to make an inventory, and to categorize all spare parts.
-Once finished we will add our suppliers item numbers, so that it’s easy to search, find a match and create an order.”
+– When I started working here, we didn’t have any documentation for the spare parts.
+We didn’t know what we had in stock, nor the parts with the highest consumption.
+The initial step is to make an inventory, and to categorize all of the spare parts.
+Once we’ve finished, we will add our suppliers’ item numbers, so that it’ll be easy to search, find a match and create an order.

-“We came a long way in just six months, but are still facing a lot of challenges.
-One of the contributing factors to such good progress in such a short space of time, is the confidence and support I get from our management.
-It helps tremendously,”
+– We have come such a long way in just six months, but we are still facing a lot of challenges.
+One of the contributing factors to such good progress, in such a short space of time, is the confidence and support I receive from our management.
+It’s a tremendous help.